Delayed speech and language development, and Retinal detachment

 Dilatation Hypoplasia of the corpus callosum Depressed nasal bridge Macrocephaly Intrauterine growth retardation Reduced visual acuity Synophrys Flexion contracture Sleep disturbance Stereotypy Agenesis of corpus callosum Impaired pain sensation Abnormal tracheobronchial morphology Hyperacusis Gait disturbance Retinal fold Elevated serum creatine phosphokinase Mania Areflexia Glaucoma Self-injurious behavior Esotropia Muscular dystrophy Hypercholesterolemia Hoarse voice Motor delay Abnormality of the nervous system Protruding ear Muscular hypotonia of the trunk Abnormal heart morphology Hypertriglyceridemia Spasticity Autosomal dominant inheritance Muscular hypotonia Retinal dysplasia Behavioral abnormality Visual loss Abnormality of cardiovascular system morphology Micrognathia Encephalopathy Cerebral atrophy Wide nasal bridge Pica Peripheral neuropathy Hyporeflexia Cerebellar dysplasia Type II lissencephaly Cleft palate Nuclear cataract Iris coloboma Short stature Coloboma Autism Atrial septal defect Midface retrusion Abnormality of the dentition Obesity Lissencephaly Macrotia Conductive hearing impairment Aplasia/Hypoplasia of the corpus callosum Intellectual disability, moderate Pes planus Optic nerve hypoplasia Deeply set eye Hypertelorism Constipation Growth delay Velopharyngeal insufficiency Sporadic Recurrent ear infections Everted upper lip vermilion Broad face Abnormality of the larynx Microtia Self-mutilation Hearing impairment Abnormality of the kidney Pain Dry skin Pes cavus Clinodactyly Hypoplasia of dental enamel Abnormality of the genital system Malar flattening Hyperactivity Short palm Oral cleft Abnormality of the urinary system Abnormality of the outer ear Abnormality of the immune system Broad palm Abnormality of the thyroid gland Abnormal renal morphology Premature atrial contractions Abnormal form of the vertebral bodies Morphological abnormality of the middle ear Long face Pendular nystagmus Abnormal facial shape Downslanted palpebral fissures Congenital onset Retrognathia Retinal atrophy Chorioretinal atrophy Congenital microcephaly Chorioretinal dysplasia Trophic changes related to pain Leukoencephalopathy Severe muscular hypotonia Hypoplasia of the pons Prominent nasal bridge Short metacarpal Chorioretinal coloboma Prominent nose X-linked dominant inheritance Short phalanx of finger Narrow face Widely spaced teeth Hypophosphatemia Increased number of teeth Severe visual impairment Diastema Broad finger Sutural cataract Mesiodens Posterior Y-sutural cataract Supernumerary maxillary incisor Retinal coloboma Corticospinal tract hypoplasia Abnormality of the forearm Broad forehead Head-banging Frontal bossing Anteverted nares Short nose Clinodactyly of the 5th finger Upslanted palpebral fissure Hypothyroidism Gastroesophageal reflux Feeding difficulties in infancy Joint stiffness Anxiety Short philtrum Attention deficit hyperactivity disorder Neurological speech impairment Toe syndactyly Delayed eruption of primary teeth Tented upper lip vermilion Large face Abnormal localization of kidney Taurodontia Abnormality of the ureter Failure to thrive in infancy Chronic otitis media Precocious puberty Delayed puberty Hand polydactyly Renal hypoplasia/aplasia Open mouth Hypoplasia of the pyramidal tract Decreased fetal movement Cleft upper lip Hypoglycosylation of alpha-dystroglycan EMG abnormality Thoracic hemivertebrae Short foot Increased extraneuronal autofluorescent lipopigment Low-set ears Epicanthus Nevus Edema Hypertonia Syndactyly Depressivity Polyhydramnios Posteriorly rotated ears Alopecia Bulbous nose Short distal phalanx of finger Single transverse palmar crease Mitochondrial encephalopathy Gliosis Wide intermamillary distance Oligohydramnios Blue sclerae Small nail Lymphedema Low anterior hairline Wide anterior fontanel Cerebral palsy Dermal atrophy Short finger Narrow palpebral fissure Cutis marmorata Abnormal nervous system electrophysiology Curvilinear intracellular accumulation of autofluorescent lipopigment storage material Corpus callosum atrophy Mental deterioration Autistic behavior Bifid uvula Polar cataract Posterior polar cataract Lamellar cataract Macular hypoplasia Cerulean cataract Cortical pulverulent cataract Ataxia Rod-cone dystrophy Myoclonus Dementia Retinopathy Clonus Increased neuronal autofluorescent lipopigment Developmental regression Ranula Retinal degeneration Neuronal loss in central nervous system Neurodegeneration Tetraparesis Progressive visual loss Macular degeneration Abnormal electroretinogram Atonic seizures Motor deterioration Undetectable electroretinogram Retinal thinning Aplasia cutis congenita Adactyly Lobar holoprosencephaly Congenital muscular dystrophy Pachygyria Congenital hip dislocation Preauricular skin tag Bradycardia Knee flexion contracture Hemivertebrae Plagiocephaly Holoprosencephaly Mask-like facies Skeletal muscle hypertrophy Hypoplasia of the brainstem Increased variability in muscle fiber diameter Calf muscle hypertrophy Cephalocele Cerebellar vermis hypoplasia Cortical dysplasia Generalized amyotrophy Multiple joint contractures Spinal rigidity Atrophy/Degeneration affecting the brainstem Transposition of the great arteries Anencephaly Weak cry Ankle contracture Buphthalmos Auricular tag Exaggerated startle response Myocardial fibrosis Encephalocele Generalized muscle weakness Aplasia cutis congenita of scalp Respiratory insufficiency Periventricular leukomalacia Retrocerebellar cyst Abdominal wall defect Falciform retinal fold Cutis marmorata telangiectatica congenita Retinal nonattachment Small finger Muscle weakness Milia Myopathy Skeletal muscle atrophy Infantile onset Intellectual disability, severe Pectus excavatum Brain atrophy Respiratory distress Oxycephaly Rigidity Camptodactyly of finger Abnormality of the pinna Apnea Hip dislocation Arthrogryposis multiplex congenita Dolichocephaly Abnormality of the cerebral white matter Dilated cardiomyopathy Pulmonic stenosis Hypermetropia Abnormal cerebellum morphology Screwdriver-shaped incisors

-If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Microphthalmia and Short philtrum, related diseases and genetic alterations Delayed speech and language development and Thrombocytopenia, related diseases and genetic alterations
+If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Microphthalmia and Short philtrum, related diseases and genetic alterations Delayed speech and language development and Scarring, related diseases and genetic alterations